pods-framework/pods/readme.txt

 == Screenshots ==

 1. Create new content types or extend existing ones
-2. Add fields of many different types, with individual options for each so you can define your content type to be what you ned it to be
+2. Add fields of many different types, with individual options for each so you can define your content type to be what you need it to be
 3. Post Type pods will add fields to the Post editor
 4. Taxonomy pods will add fields to the Taxonomy forms
 5. User pods will add fields to the User forms